• Skip to primary navigation

 Instructions

-• Cook the pasta according to packet instructions in generously salted boiling water.
+• Cook the pasta according to packet instructions in a large pot of salted water.

 • Place a pan on medium to high heat and toast the pine nuts.
 Remove them from the pan and set aside as soon as they turn brown.